stash94/hacktoberfest2022/tutorial/README.md

 Chapter 2b.
 Exercises
 ---------------------

+- Change the npm test script in the `package.json` to make running tests simple
+- Fix the broken code that the failing test indicates
 - Add tests for the other 3 mathematical operations
-- Add an npm script to the `package.json` to make running tests simple
 - Add a step to the CircleCI config to automate running tests

 Chapter 3a.
 Linting